 Carrier and Signal

 In electronics, we have a similar concept in the carrier wave and the signal.
-There are two ways of getting it wrong: neglecting the carrier will make it impossible for any signal to arrive, and taking care of the carrier only without putting a signal on it makes the whole transmission useless and empty.
+There are two ways of getting it wrong: neglecting the carrier will make it impossible for any signal to arrive, while taking care of the carrier only without putting a signal on it makes the whole transmission useless and empty.

 In life, the carrier would be the body with its surrounding physical existence.
 Even the most spiritual people have to pay attention to that, because if the carrier suffers, the signal suffers too; if the carrier dies, the signal dies with it.
 It is the signals that we want to receive from a person - wonderful, adorable signals - smiles, kisses, hugs, jokes, kindness, wisdom, intellectual brilliance, emotional warmth, physical beauty, erotic passion, personal commitment, practical skills.
 But if we neglect the signal's carrier, the Physical Body, its well-being and its Health, all we will be receiving is the agony of disease and dying.

 Taking care of the carrier only, without putting any signal on it, is another temptation.
 Such people will be solely interested in the body: fashion, cosmetics, hairstyle, shoes, beauty surgery, body building, sophisticated cooking, a sex life out of proportion, recreational drugs, expensive furniture, carpets or pieces of art - the proverbial golden water taps in the bathroom.
-If such a person does show up in an LLP session (unlikely, because they have no spiritual ambitions), it could be worth the time to try and show them the difference between a carrier and a signal, or a vehicle and a payload.
+If such a person does show up in an LLP session (unlikely, because they have no spiritual ambitions), it could be worth the time to try and show them the difference (and the relation) between a carrier and a signal, or a vehicle and a payload.
 Maybe they realize that while they kept polishing their vehicle, they were never driving a single mile with it, and are far from arriving anywhere.

 But it is not our job to make them wrong for what they are doing.
 They may be on a Personal Lesson about these things - they most probably are.
 Let's just stay aware of what we are perceiving, and be ready to give them a hand if they decide that they want to evolve beyond this carrier cultivation game.